boscoh/pdbremix/readme.md

 	for atom in soup.atoms():
 	  if v3.distance(ca.pos, atom.pos) < 4:

-Once you have the atoms you want, you can measure their geometric properties via the `v3` module.
+### Handling chains in PDB files

-Chains are not represented explicitly.
-In this author’s opinion, the data structure gets excessively complicated for little gain.
-It’s easier to just deal with it on a case-by-case basis.
+- Chains are not represented explicitly.
+In this author's opinion, the data structure gets excessively complicated for little gain.
+It's easier to just deal with it on a case-by-case basis.

 - dealing with chains

-- hetatms, atoms and other stuff

-- solvent\_res\_type

-- assign new chainIds
-- adding, deleting atoms and residues
-- changing properties of atoms and residues
-- selecting residues and atoms

-### Handling chains in PDB files

 ### Patching PDB structures